pingcap/tidb-operator/deploy/gcp/README.md

 ## Prerequisites

-First of all, make sure the following items are installed:
+First of all, make sure the following items are installed on your machine:

 * [Google Cloud SDK](https://cloud.google.com/sdk/install)
 * [terraform](https://www.terraform.io/downloads.html)